hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 ###Stratum lower than 10<a name="fudge"></a>

 NTP uses a hierarchical, semi-layered system of time sources.
-Each level of this hierarchy is termed a "stratum" and is assigned a number starting with zero at the top.
+Each level of this hierarchy is termed a *stratum* and is assigned a number starting with zero at the top.
 The number represents the distance from the reference clock and is used to prevent cyclical dependencies in the hierarchy.

 HP Helion OpenStack uses stratum 10.
+Using a numerically high stratum so this is only used if all external clocks fail.
+> # This will mitigate skew until external clocks return to service.

 If your NTP stratum is lower than 10, set up your host as the time source by fudging a stratum 10.

 1. Configure host as a time source.